 Our annual 5-Year Cost to Own Awards are broken into two groups, as listed below.

-While our 5-Year Cost to Own standouts at the model level, we also hand out Best Brand and Best Luxury Brand awards to the automakers with outstanding ownership costs across their entire lineups.
+While our 5-Year Cost-to-Own awards recognize standouts at the model level, we also use the model and trim level analysis to identify the Best Brand and Best Luxury Brand that offer outstanding ownership costs across their entire lineups.

-And with that, let's meet the 5-Year Cost to Own Award champions of 2014, starting with the two Best Brand awards.
+And with that, let's meet the 5-Year Cost to Own Award champions of 2016, starting with the two Best Brand awards.